 If there are not enough available time slots, or a Customer wants to schedule the meeting for a time that does not appear as available, you have the option to view conflicting time slots and schedule the meeting anyway.

 - When scheduling for yourself, you'll be able to see what the conflicting event on your calendar is.

 - When coordinating a meeting for another Team member who has a supported calendar connected to OnceHub, you can view the availability of the Team member.
 The specific details of any conflicting event will remain private.
-InviteOnce supports Google Calendar, Office 365 Calendar, and Exchange/Outlook Calendar.
+InviteOnce supports Google Calendar, Office 365 Calendar, Exchange/Outlook Calendar, and iCloud Calendar.

 - If the Team member does not have a calendar connected, you can still retrieve their availability if you have at least free/busy access to the Team member's calendar.
 Learn more about how availability is retrieved for InviteOnce

 NoteRetrieving availability using calendar sharing is not supported for iCloud Calendar.